DMIT-2018/DMIT-2018.github.io/about/LOGs.md

 ## DVCS - Git Basics

-- Identify the main parts of the GitHub Desktop program
-- Create a new repository through GitHub Desktop
-- Create a new repository through the browser on GitHub.com
 - Define the terms CVCS and DVCS
 - List two examples of a Distributed Version Control System
+- Create a new repository through the browser on GitHub.com
+- Install and configure GitKraken to use with GitHub.com
+- Identify the main parts of the GitKraken program
+- Create a new repository through GitKraken
-- List and describe key git commands
+- List and describe key git commands that can be used on the command line
 - Describe the purpose of a .gitignore file
 - Describe the purpose of a .gitattributes file
 - Add files for tracking in git through the git shell